department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/product-decisions.md

 Ask a global (optional) question: "Did the household have a total income of less than $XXX in the last tax year?"

 _This should be handled with care and context so that financial questions are not off-putting to the Veteran_
-- Design the presetnation of these questions in a way that conveys their intent and gives confidence to the Veteran about what they are answering and what it is for.
+- Design the presentation of these questions in a way that conveys their intent and gives confidence to the Veteran about what they are answering and what it is for.
+- These questions are in the current mockups, with callouts, but will not be implemented until after production.

 **TL;DR - 2 new pension questions to be added.
 Create a mockup for later implementation**